neha-ns28/neha-ns28/README.md

 This is _Neha Sharma_
 - A Data Science Student at Noida Institute of Engineering and Technology👩‍🎓
-- Presently Residing in Greater Noida
+- Presently a resident of Greater Noida, Uttar Pradesh.

 <h2>Currently Learning 💻</h2>